EOSIO/eosio.cdt/README.md

 ### Binary Releases

-The prebuilt binares are provided for Ubuntu 20.04 and MacOS Catalina.
+The prebuilt binares are provided for Ubuntu 20.04 and MacOS Big Sur.

 #### Ubuntu 20.04